Have you ever looked around at all the other blogs covering the same topics and wondered why in the world anyone would care about your blog?

-Take for example the personal finance blogging niche.
+Take, for example, the personal finance blogging niche.

 When visitors read the story they feel a personal connection, they can relate to the blogger, and they are far more likely to subscribe to an email list or at least come back to the blog again in the future.

-Health and wellness is another crowded niche where a lot of bloggers without prior expertise have stood out, thanks to their own personal story.
+Health and wellness is another crowded niche where a lot of bloggers without prior expertise have stood out, thanks to their own story.

 It could have been a weight loss experience, learning how to cope with a child who has an illness, or any other situation that applies to the life of the blogger.